davidbarone/Dbarone.Net.Assert/Document.md

 >## T:Dbarone.Net.Assertions.Assert

- Enables a user to perform a variety of assertions.
+ Applies assertions to the state of objects.
 The assertions are evaluated in all configurations (debug and release).
 If the assertion succeeds, the code continues.
 If the assertion fails, an `AssertionException` is thrown.

 ---
 ### M:Dbarone.Net.Assertions.Assert.Equals(System.Object,System.Object,System.String)